-Easy, vegan Carrot Cake Energy Balls recipe that is packed with spicy flavour and healthy ingredients.
-Made with only 7 ingredients, these gluten-free, nut free snacks are the best way to eat carrots ever!
+No-Bake Carrot Cake Protein Balls without Dates that are packed with carrot cake flavor and healthy ingredients.
+Made with only 7 ingredients, these gluten-free, nut-free snacks are the best way to eat carrots ever!

-If you look at my blog you will quickly see that I am obsessed with carrot cake recipes.
-I love all the warm spices and the natural sweetness and flavor from the carrots.
-These oatmeal bliss balls are no exception!
+I am obsessed with carrot cake recipes - I love all the warm spices and the natural sweetness and flavor of the carrots.
+And these protein bliss balls are no exception!

-Gluten-free: Made with rolled oats and desiccated coconut, these date free energy balls are the perfect snack.
+Gluten-free: Made with rolled oats and desiccated coconut, these date-free energy balls are naturally gluten-free.

-Sugar-free: Using agave nectar or maple syrup, these no sugar bliss balls are refined sugar-free a and the amount of sweetness you add can easily be adjusted.
+Sugar-free: Using agave nectar or maple syrup, these no-sugar bliss balls are refined sugar-free a and the amount of sweetness you add can easily be adjusted.

-Make ahead: These carrot cake energy balls are the ultimate meal prep snack for anyone.
-Make a batch on Sunday and store them in the fridge for the whole week.
+Make ahead and freezer friendly: These carrot cake energy balls are the ultimate meal prep snack for anyone.
+Make a batch on Sunday and store them in the fridge to enjoy the whole week.
 These protein bliss balls also freeze well and can be stored in a freezer for up to 2 months.

 These raw Carrot Cake Energy Balls truly are the perfect snack.
 They hit the spot when you're craving something sweet, while still being healthy!
 I also love that they are no-bake which means whipping up a batch takes no time at all.

 - Carrots: The best way to get your veggies in, making this the best kid-friendly recipe.
 Use fresh, sweet carrots for the best flavor results!

-- Rolled Oats: Using oats in this recipes adds a little texture and protein.
+- Rolled Oats: Using traditional, old-fashioned oats in this recipe adds a little texture and protein.
 You can use quick-cook oats instead, but I do recommend rolled oats if possible!

-- Coconut Oil: A little goes a long way, this is a healtier way to make sure the balls aren't too dry.
+- Coconut Oil: A little goes a long way, this is a healthy way to make sure the balls aren't too dry and stick together well.

-- Cinnamon: This is where that delicious carrot cake flavor comes in.
-Feel free to add a little ground ginger or all spice.
+- Ground cinnamon: This is where that delicious carrot cake flavor comes in.
+Feel free to add a little ground ginger, nutmeg, or allspice for extra spiced flavor.

-- Maple syrup: This can be substituted for agave nectar or honey.
+- Maple syrup: This can be substituted for agave nectar or honey if non-vegan.

-- Tahini: Substitute for almond butter or other nut butters if desired.
+- Tahini: You can substitute the tahini for almond butter or any other nut butter if preferred.

 Time needed: 10 minutes.